The opiate family of drugs derive from the poppy plant. Example drugs belonging to the opiate family include:

 72 hours – 120 hours (Day 3 – 5)

 Addicts reaching the seventy two hour mark should know the worst withdrawal symptoms have now passed.
 So congratulations!
 However, withdrawal symptoms have yet to fully resolve.
 Addicts are advised to eat plenty of nutritious food and drink lots of water.
 Diarrhoea and anxiety are likely to have faded by this point in the detox.
 However, addicts are likely to still experience stomach pain, shivers and vomiting.

 By day five withdrawal symptoms decrease significantly.

 144 hours+ (Day 6+)

 Once clients reach day six the ‘acute’ detox phase has passed.
-Remaining withdrawal symptoms include loss of appetite and mild insomnia.
+The remaining withdrawal symptoms include loss of appetite and mild insomnia.
 Some addicts may experience nausea.
 Mild withdrawal symptoms remain for up to several weeks.